pact-foundation/pact-workshop-js/README.md

 - [step 9: **pact test**](https://github.com/pact-foundation/pact-workshop-js/tree/step9#step-9---implement-authorisation-on-the-provider): Update API to handle `401` case
 - [step 10: **request filters**](https://github.com/pact-foundation/pact-workshop-js/tree/step10#step-10---request-filters-on-the-provider): Fix the provider to support the `401` case
 - [step 11: **pact broker**](https://github.com/pact-foundation/pact-workshop-js/tree/step11#step-11---using-a-pact-broker): Implement a broker workflow for integration with CI/CD
+- [step 12: **broker webhooks**](https://github.com/pact-foundation/pact-workshop-js/tree/step12#step-12---using-webhooks): Trigger provider workflows when contracts change, via webhooks
-- [step 12: **pactflow broker**](https://github.com/pact-foundation/pact-workshop-js/tree/step12#step-12---using-a-pactflow-broker): Implement a managed pactflow workflow for integration with CI/CD
+- [step 13: **pactflow broker**](https://github.com/pact-foundation/pact-workshop-js/tree/step13#step-13---using-a-pactflow-broker): Implement a managed pactflow workflow for integration with CI/CD
+_NOTE: Each step is tied to, and must be run within, a git branch, allowing you to progress through each stage incrementally.
+For example, to move to step 2 run the following: `git checkout step2`_

 _NOTE: Each step is tied to, and must be run within, a git branch, allowing you to progress through each stage incrementally.
 For example, to move to step 2 run the following: `git checkout step2`_